Note: Please use MDS 1.5 or later and Winclone Pro 7.3.3 or later.

 - Download a macOS installer using the “Download macOS” panel in MDS.

-Create a folder named “Packages” on your desktop and put the Winclone package in that folder.
+Create a folder named “Packages” on your desktop.
+Put the Winclone package in that folder.

 Open MDS and go to Workflows.
 Click “+” to create a new workflow.
 Name the workflow “Dual Boot Macs” and select the following settings: